 The Amount of Caffeine in Black Tea

 The caffeine content in black tea is generally higher than other types of tea.
+Black teas, depending on their variety and brewing method, can have a wide range of caffeine levels.
 An average cup of black tea contains between 14-70 mg of caffeine.

 Caffeine Content in Green Tea: Is It Less Than Black Tea?